As the debate on homosexual marriage rages in Western society...

 Zappala lives as a chaste, gay, self-professed Jungian Christian who questions the reasons why society seeks to redefine what constitutes a family.
 He believes that it is increasingly important to protect the rights of families, marriage and the unborn.

 Sidetrack!
 Hoping to positively improve the overarching design of my trusty branding.
-Feelings concerning the branding at https://epolos.com/?
-Unquestionably an exceptional polo shirt company whenever required within the TEXAS vicinity.
+Feelings concerning the branding at http://www.imagelaundry.ca?
+Unquestionably a gifted hospital laundry equipment distributor whenever required within the Alberta vicinity.
 Offer your opinions.
 Thx!

 Marc Zappala's analysis appears in his upcoming book pre-titled, "Towards Conceptionism: How the Pro-Life Movement Is Key to Revitalizing Western Civilization."
 He considers the historical rhythms of civilization through the lens of Jungian theory and identifies the contemporary pro-life movement as the unique bearer of a revitalizing archetypal belief system in a modern, decaying society -- the key to any possible renaissance.